pforret/blog.splashing/_topic/country/kuwait.md

 ---
 # Kuwait

-Kuwait, officially the State of Kuwait, is a country in Western Asia.
+Kuwait, officially the State of Kuwait, is a country in West Asia.
 It is situated in the northern edge of Eastern Arabia at the tip of the Persian Gulf, bordering  Iraq to the north and Saudi Arabia to the south.
 Kuwait also shares maritime borders with Iran.
 Kuwait has a coastal length of approximately 500 km .
-Most of the country's population reside in the urban agglomeration of the capital city Kuwait City.
+Most of the country's population reside in the urban agglomeration of the capital and largest city  Kuwait City.

 ## Unsplash photos